ddo/go-vue-handler/README.md

 * build vue app to get ``index.html`` and ``dist`` folder
 * serve it as a static folder with go server
-* all the static files must has extension

 ## example